 Driven by world-class seaports and airports, an extensive network of roads, rail and waterways and a telecommunications network that ranks among the world’s best for quality, speed and reliability, the Dutch infrastructure is one of the best on the planet.
 With its logistics infrastructure and central location in the heart of the European Union, the Netherlands gives companies unparalleled access to the continent and beyond.
 By rail, road or water, companies can reach 170 million consumers within 24 hours of Amsterdam or Rotterdam.

-Furthermore, the Dutch dense, high-quality telecommunications infrastructure offers fast connections no matter how or where you and your products or services are traveling.
-With one of the highest broadband penetrations per capita in the world, one of the world’s fastest average broadband speeds and a 99% 4G coverage, the Netherlands is also the digital gateway to Europe.
+Furthermore, the Dutch dense, high-quality telecommunications infrastructure offers fast connections no matter how or where you and your products or services are travelling.
+With one of the highest broadband penetrations per capita in the world, one of the world’s fastest average broadband speeds and a 99 per cent 4G coverage, the Netherlands is also the digital gateway to Europe.
 It directly links continental Europe to North America, with most transatlantic sea cables going directly to the Netherlands.
+The Netherlands is also home to the Amsterdam Internet Exchange (AMS-IX), one of the largest hubs for internet traffic in the world.

-The Dutch transport and logistics infrastructure, including world-class seaports, centrally located airports and an extensive, modern network of roads and highways, and presence of top-grade logistic service providers is a major asset to companies looking to establish international logistics/distribution operations in Europe.
-Amsterdam Airport Schiphol is the world’s 2nd best-connected airport based on direct connectivity (Airports Council International, 2019) and one of the largest cargo airports in Europe.
+The Dutch transport and logistics infrastructure, including world-class seaports, centrally located airports and an extensive, modern network of roads and highways is a major asset to companies looking to establish international logistics/distribution operations in Europe.
+The Netherlands also houses numerous top-grade logistic service providers, Amsterdam Airport Schiphol is Europe’s best-connected airport based on direct connectivity (Airports Council International, 2022) and one of the largest cargo airports in Europe.
 The Port of Rotterdam is the largest seaport in Europe and the world’s largest seaport outside of East Asia.

 Fueled by world-class research institutes, supportive R&D tax credits and a number of strategic partnerships between science, industry and government, the Netherlands is a hub for R&D activities.

-The Netherlands has many innovation hubs across the country among which ten campuses designed to facilitate ground-breaking advances, including High Tech Campus Eindhoven, TU Delft Campus, Kennispark Twente, Wageningen Campus, Amsterdam Science Park and Campus Groningen.
+The Netherlands has many innovation hubs across the country among which ten campuses, including High Tech Campus Eindhoven, TU Delft Campus, Kennispark Twente, Wageningen Campus, Amsterdam Science Park and Campus Groningen.
 These clusters of companies and knowledge institutes offer an excellent opportunity to collaborate and accelerate research and innovation.

 The Netherlands’ highly skilled engineering workforce and advanced collaborative networks of suppliers in a wide variety of value chains offer major advantages to companies looking to establish or reshore manufacturing operations in Europe.